Traincraft/Traincraft/Roadmap.md

 - [ ] Implement the recipe book.
 We don't need it, but it just looks nice.
 - [ ] Second Alpha version release, with most of the bugs found in alpha one fixed.

-- [ ] Implement all the rolling stock.
+- [ ] Implement all the rolling stock from 1.6.4, since the added 1.7.10 models and skins are removed, due to the artists not wanting them in Traincraft anymore.
 - [ ] Fixing most of the alpha 2 bugs
 - [ ] First Beta release